Mozl/css-cards/README.md

 ## Setup

-- Git clone the repo to download the project files.
+- In the terminal git clone the repo to download the project files.

+- cd into the css-cards folder

-- In the terminal run: `npm install` to install all the dependencies for the project.
+- Then run: `npm install` to install all the dependencies for the project.

 - Run `npm start` to get the app started.

-- Head to http://localhost:3000/ in the browser to see it.
+- Head to http://localhost:3000/ in the browser to view it.

 ## My approach